 We have a problem – these plants are not doing well despite attention.
 Hopefully there is something we will learn here.

 Grapefruit (Ruby 2017) – After turning yellow in its first year, it had minimal leaf growth yet puts out loads of flowers in the spring.
-Have thought we have lost this on numerous occasions, this year might be the year to say goodbye.
+This tree did not make it.

 Litchi (Seed 2018) – Sadly this did not make it after such a hopeful start.

 Papaya (from seed) – have never managed to get this beyond the first year.
 Snails can eat a knee height plant to the ground in a matter of days.
 Will keep trying.